Update 10/16/17: This post has been updated to include new podcasts and updated information for the original options.

 Time flies when you have good intentions.

 The solution to staying apprised of industry trends while getting everything else done?
 Podcasts.
-You can download the same timely information that’s generally read on online articles, listen to it on your device on the way into work, and start the day before you’re at the job.
+You can download the same timely information that’s generally read in online articles, listen to it on your mobile device on the way into work, and start the day before you’re on the job.

-To help with this, I’ve assembled the top 14 business intelligence podcasts that can turn your commute into a resource.
-They’re in no particular order, as disorganization scares me, and Halloween was yesterday.
+To help with this, I’ve assembled the top 11 business intelligence podcasts that can turn your commute into a resource.

 Who’s interested in data visualization?

 You should be, too, because data visualizations are the quickest way to tell a story with your data.
 Data Stories provides great examples of just such stories.
-Enrico Bertini and Moritz Stefaner’s brainchild has, to date, an impressive 85 episodes on everything from the distribution of Olympic medals to the effect of statistics on empathy.
+Enrico Bertini and Moritz Stefaner’s brainchild has, to date, an impressive 106 episodes on everything from teaching data visualization to elementary schoolers to comics as data visualization.

 This one’s targeted at small and medium enterprises, but the topics are educational for anyone interested in the business applications of data.
-Or just data science, for that matter: the podcast’s most recent episode, “The Minimum Required by a Data Scientist,” discusses skills necessary to any data scientist.
+Or just data science, for that matter: the podcast’s most recent episode, “How to Handle Imbalanced Datasets,” discusses skills necessary to any data scientist.

 Since this podcast is from IBM, it’s focused on enterprise-size businesses.
 However, the insights about the sheer range of things data and analytics will revolutionize makes it worth a listen.
-There’s a lot of valuable information here about the role analytics can play in the public sphere, from cyber security to police body cameras to IBM’s ambitious plans to bring Watson to Wall Street.
+There’s a lot of valuable information here about the role analytics can play in the public sphere, from cyber security whether machine learning threatens our jobs to how data could revolutionize your client relationships.

 Linear Digressions is about issues in the world of big data, machine learning, and AI.

-Their most recent post (as of my writing) is on one of their staff’s contribution to the Vice President’s Cancer Moonshot program, an attempt to use big data to treat cancer.
+Their most recent new post (as of my writing) is on open source software.
 Ever wondered how Amazon or Google can make hilariously wrong guesses about what you might be interested in?
 They’ve got a podcast on that, too.

 O’Reilly has a range of useful big data-related podcasts (check the bottom of this page for the list), but if you’re interested in BI, you’ll want to check out the Data Show.
 The topics have more to do with the business applications of big data (that is, business intelligence).
 Data Show is also useful if you’re starting off in trying to understand what BI is, and what it does in the real world.
-For instance: you may not know R from Python, but you’re probably interested in how self-driving vehicles avoid crashing.
+For instance: you may not know R from Python, but you’re probably interested inwhether cities could be made safer by letting cars’ computers “talk” to each other.

 Twimlai offers great information, but it’s also frequently updated.
 That may not sound like much, but a lot of podcasts peter out after awhile.
-Instead, twimlai will keep you up to date on the technology that powers everything from Netflix recommendations to suggestions on Quora.
+Instead, twimlai will keep you up to date on technology such as Intel’s cutting-edge artificial intelligence initiatives.

 I love it when podcasts think from the listener’s point of view.
-Rather than sticking to 40-50 minute episodes, Linh and Kyle Da’s guide to data combines standard long-form casts with shorter, 10-15 minute definitions and explanations of basic concepts and terms.
+Rather than sticking to 40-50 minute episodes, Kyle Polich’s guide to data combines standard long-form casts with shorter, 10-15 minute definitions and explanations of basic concepts and terms.
 It’s sort of like data Sesame Street, alternating between short, controlled bursts of learning, and the longer narrative segments with the muppets.

 If you listen to (or run) a business intelligence or data science podcast I missed, please let me know in the comments below!